Divigel® (estradiol gel) 0.1% is indicated for the treatment of moderate to severe vasomotor symptoms due to menopause.

-WARNING: ENDOMETRIAL CANCER, CARDIOVASCULAR DISORDERS, BREAST CANCER and PROBABLE DEMENTIA
+WARNING: ENDOMETRIAL CANCER, CARDIOVASCULAR DISORDERS,PROBABLE DEMENTIA and BREAST CANCER

 See Full Prescribing Information for complete Boxed Warning

 - There is an increased risk of endometrial cancer in a woman with a uterus who uses unopposed

 - The Women’s Health Initiative (WHI) estrogen-alone substudy reported increased risks of

 - The WHI Memory Study (WHIMS) estrogen-alone ancillary study of the WHI reported an increased

 Estrogen Plus Progestin Therapy

-- The WHI estrogen plus progestin substudy reported increased risks of stroke, DVT, pulmonary embolism (PE), and myocardial infarction (MI)
+- The WHI estrogen plus progestin substudy reported increased risks of DVT, pulmonary embolism

-- The WHIMS estrogen plus progestin ancillary study of WHI reported an increased risk of probable dementia in postmenopausal women 65 years of age and older
+developing probable dementia in postmenopausal women 65 years of age and older

 Estrogens increase the risk of gallbladder disease.